kevaleb/marthamadeit/_products/loungers.md

       If you would like your pants a specific length please provide the measurement from your waist to pant hem.
 ---

+The Loungers will have you Wearing Pajamas all Day.
+These are a Relaxed Fit Lounge Pant with a Comfortable Knit Yoga Waistband.&nbsp;